-As interior minister, May said she was briefed in advance that Miranda might be stopped but she stressed that she did not decide whom the police detained.
+As interior minister, May said she was briefed in advance that Miranda might be stopped but added that she did not decide who the police detained.
 The United States said Britain gave it a "heads up" but it did not ask for Miranda to be questioned.

 Snowden, who faces criminal charges in the United States, has been granted a year's asylum by Russia.

 A British lawyer who launched an action on Miranda's behalf to question the legal basis of his detention said police seized a laptop computer, a telephone, memory sticks, a computer hard drive and a games console from him.
 He was released without charge after reaching a time limit on such detentions.

 Miranda had been in transit at Heathrow airport, carrying material from Snowden that was being passed from Berlin-based American documentary filmmaker Laura Poitras to Greenwald, an American writer for Britain's Guardian who lives in Rio de Janeiro.

 "These items contain sensitive, confidential journalistic material and should not have been seized," Miranda's London lawyers wrote in a letter to May and the police.